overleaf/overleaf/libraries/settings/README.md

-settings-sharelatex
+overleaf/settings-module
 ===================

-A small module to allow global config settings to be set for all services within the ShareLaTeX architecture.
+A small module to allow global config settings to be set for all services within the Overleaf architecture.

 Settings file location
 ----------------------